okohll/abdocs/content/docs/views/large-applications.md

 There's an art to selecting views to cache.
 Agilebase helps by **suggesting** certain views based on various heuristics and statistics.
 For example, views which contain aggregate calculations, which are relatively slow and return small numbers of rows are good candidates.

 Thirdly, **query plan** tweaking.
-If a view is slow, Agilebase will experiment with disabling an enabling some query planning options, automatically setting them if they have a large enough effect for a view.
+If a view is slow, Agilebase will experiment with disabling and enabling some query planning options, automatically setting them if they have a large enough effect for a view.

 Fourthly, **index** use.
 Agilebase will show which fields are indexed, so the user can select them for filtering if necessary.
 Indexes can't yet be created by a developer, but can be added on request.